 stirred and warmed until pourable

-Before adding the hazlenuts, place them in a fine mesh seive and shake to remove any skins or small pieces of nuts in order to avoid your final ice cream being gritty!
+Before adding the hazelnuts, place them in a fine-mesh sieve and shake to remove any skins or small pieces of nuts in order to avoid your final ice cream being gritty!

-Immediately remove the ice cream from the maker and layer into a 1 pound loaf pan.
-Layer one third of the ice cream into the loaf pan then add half of the hazelnut sauce and spread to the edges of the pan.
+Immediately remove the ice cream from the maker and layer it into a 1 pound loaf pan.
+Layer one-third of the ice cream into the loaf pan then add half of the hazelnut sauce and spread to the edges of the pan.
 Layer with another third of the ice cream and the hazelnut sauce.
-Top with remaining ice cream, transfer to a storage container, and freeze until set.
+Top with remaining ice cream, transfer to a storage container and freeze until set.